What Happened During the Year 1948?

 - Two days after the Soviet blockade, the United States and Great Britain began a “massive airlift of food, water, and medicine to the citizens of West Berlin.”

 - The Honda Motor Company was founded in Hamamatsu, Shizuoka, Japan.

-- The Philadelphia Eagles were the NFL champs, the Toronto Maple Leafs clinched the Stanley Cup, and the Cleveland Indians won the World Series.
+- Here are some sports facts from 1948: The Philadelphia Eagles were the NFL champs, the Toronto Maple Leafs clinched the Stanley Cup, and the Cleveland Indians won the World Series.

 - MLB legend Babe Ruth passed away, and Casey Stengel took over as the New York Yankees manager.

 - NASCAR, the National Association for Stock Car Auto Racing, was founded in Daytona Beach, Florida by Bill France Sr.